Our current reality, that people are calling the “new normal” is something else.

 There are so many critical conversations that we are having as a country, and it’s unfortunate that it took a virus to bring us to our knees so that we see could see another perspective.

-These conversations that are in the foreground of our lives, have always been present, they were simply conversations that for many were white noise but have been concerns for vulnerable populations.
+These conversations that are in the foreground of our lives, have always been present, they were simply conversations that for many were white noise but have been concerns for vulnerable or marginalized populations.

 Now we all are a vulnerable populations in different ways and for different reasons.